day8/re-frame/docs/EPs/002-ReframeInstances.md

 all handlers in the nominated `packages` are injected into the `Frame`.
 If not set is provided, then all handlers are injected.

-At this point I favour sketch #2 from a backwards compatibility point of view.
+At this point, I favour sketch #2 from a backwards compatibility point of view.
 It is the least disruptive.

 ### Problem 2: Views, dispatch and subscription